Attendance & Holidays

-When your child is ill, you should contact us by telephone, email or note at the earliest opportunity to inform us of the reason for your child being absent.
+When your child is ill, you should contact us by telephone on 01752 408966 or email at firstname.lastname@example.org at the earliest opportunity to inform us of the reason for your child being absent.
 We will then know that your child is absent for a valid reason.

 - If we have not heard from you by 10am on the first day of absence, we will text you to alert you to the fact that your child is missing from school.